open-cluster-management-io/community/README.md

 Welcome!
 The open-cluster-management.io project is focused on enabling end to end visiblity and control across your Kubernetes clusters.

+Please read the [MISSION.md](MISSION.md) statement for more information.

 ![image](assets/acm-arch.jpg)

 There are a number of key use cases that are enabled by this project.